iainp999/robovac/README.md

 # Eufy RobovVac control for Home Assistant

-# This version is specifically adjusted for X8 and similar devices #
+# This version is specifically adjusted for X8 and similar devices using the 2026 API #

 A brand new version Eufy RoboVac integration for Home Assistant that includes a Config Flow to add your RoboVac(s) and the local key and ID required.
 All you need to do is enter your Eufy app credentials and the Config Flow will look up the details for you.
 After the initial config use the configuration button on the Integration to enter the RoboVac IP address when prompted.